 Include 2 current letters of support that address the contribution the nominee has made and why the nominee is deserving of recognition.

 Electronic submission only to: [email protected] no later than Friday, February 19, 2020.

 Note: The strongest nominations provide the review panel with clear and persuasive narratives and letters of support, and include carefully selected and relevant information.

 Review and selection of the 2020 award recipient will be made by a review panel of the Board of Directors.
 Nominees will be notified of the results of the review by April 1.
-The award will be presented at the Foundation’s annual event (date and location TBD).
+The award will be presented at the Foundation’s annual event on April 16.